CesiumGS/3d-tiles/extensions/3DTILES_layers/README.md

 ### Layer Content

-To associate content with a layers, it must be added as an object to the extension declared at the `root` of the tileset.json.
-To pair this content level layer object to the top level layer object, which declares the metadata, both objects must use the same key.
+To associate content with a layer, it must be added as an object to the `contents` array of the extension declared at the `root` of the tileset.json.
+To pair the content to a layer, we must set the `layer` property of the layer content object to the ID of the layer declared at the top level extension.
 This layer object needs to declare the `layer`, the `uri` of its contents and the `mimeType` for the content linked in the `uri`.
 For example,

 ```javascript
 {